 What's a pattern tester?

 Someone who knits up a project with their own yarn from my unpublished pattern.
 Generally, you will help me make sure the instructions are clear and that your finished project closely approximates mine (unless we've agreed to any modifications).
-You keep your finished project and post a pattern page on Ravelry with basic information (yarn brand and amount, needles used, finished size) and photos, which I may included on the pattern page.
+You keep your finished project and post a pattern page on Ravelry with basic information (yarn brand and amount, needles used, finished size) and photos, which I may include on the pattern page.
 Bonus points if you blog about your project, post on the social media of your choice, or gush about it on a Ravelry forum :)

 Generally, testing takes place after I have created the pattern, knitted my own sample, and crunched all the numbers for various sizes.
 Depending upon how things are going I may or may not have photographed the beauty shots and given the pattern to the tech editor, but the pattern should be pretty tight (I don't want to waste anyone's time!).